-The answer to “what is search intent?” can be distilled to one-word: WHY.
+The answer to “what is search intent?” can be distilled into one word: WHY.

 Understanding the answers to those questions puts your content squarely in the path of the people who need it (and your product) the most.
 Being clear about why someone is searching for your solution differentiates wildly helpful, super-optimized, and hyper-converting content from words that simply sit on a page.